 Senior Consultant - London, UK

 Deborah Mansfield is a lawyer with expertise in the areas of investment climate and justice sector reform.
 She has been a qualified solicitor for over 25 years and, after an initial period in practice in a commercial law firm, worked in development focused roles for the European Commission and the Law Society of England & Wales before joining the Law & Development Partnership in 2006.
 Her work with LDP is currently focused on the Legal Assistance for Economic Reform (LASER) programme which she leads.
 LASER is a demand led, flexible DFID programme that helps developing countries better identify and solve commercial law and justice problems with the aim of improving the environment for business.
 In addition to commercial justice, she has worked extensively on gender aspects of investment climate reform and also on justice sector reform, in particular supporting national strategy development and planning.

-Business and Programme Manager - London, UK
+Business Manager and Practice Lead – Trade and Regional Integration - London, UK

 Financial Controller - London, UK

 Jill Jackson is an experienced accountant.
 She started her career in the insurance industry and spent 11 years working for a business started by a consortium of insurance companies that created the first comparison website for financial advisors in the late 1990's.
 She had a variety of Financial, Customer Service and Commercial roles while the company grew from a 3 person start up, through a management buyout and a stock market floatation to become a plc with over 120 employees.
 During that time, in addition to her day to day accounting work, Jill was involved with many project teams implementing new customer software as well as in-house systems.
 For the last 12 years, Jill has worked mainly freelance, supporting a diverse mix of businesses from a hi-tech biometric security business to a F3 motor racing team.
 Jill specialises in building solid finance systems which enable businesses to grow.